Richardaeiou/CAD-Shareable-Files/Bike_Basket_Spacer/README.md

 I created this bracket to provide a spacer to keep the basket upright by resting on the head tube.

 It was created in OpenScad to allow parameters to be altered to get it right - the STL file here suits our particular bike and basket, but the params allow you to modify it (to an extent) to suit by opening the scad file in OpenSCAD.

+It has a slot adjacent to the semicircular section that sits against the head tube, allowing a velcro or cable tie to be used to hold it in place.